 Is ProtonVPN safe for torrenting?

-ProtonVPN allows for P2P sharing on all of their servers and does not carry logs of your activity.
+ProtonVPN allows for P2P sharing on specifically marked Basic and Plus servers in the Netherlands, Singapore, Sweden, Iceland, and Switzerland and does not carry logs of your activity.

-So, if you decide to download anything illegally and your government request logs from Proton, they will simply not have anything to give them.
+So, if you decide to download anything illegally from a torrent site and your government request logs from Proton, they will simply not have anything to give them.

 As with most popular VPN-services, we detected no DNS leak while testing 5 different countries.

 Note: If you are concerned with DNS-leaks then it is most effective to find a leak while testing it on your own machine.
 You can do it easily on this website: https://www.dnsleaktest.com/

 Their customer support is as good as you can expect from a VPN-service.
 Support tickets get replies usually within 24 hours and they have a good knowledge base which can be found here: https://protonvpn.com/support/

 ProtonVPN – Free version